Turkish companies eye vast business opportunities at China's import expo

 With China's economic development, Chinese consumers are becoming richer and increasingly mindful of their health, said Houmer Balazadeh, general manager of Savola Foods, one of leading Turkish olive oil producers.

-Olive oil is one of most important export products in Türkiye.
+Olive oil is one of most important export products in Trkiye.
 Balazadeh expected bilateral trade of olive oil will reach around 2 to 3 billion U.S. dollars.

-"Türkiye needs China for future growth, and China needs Türkiye as a sustainable, trustable, reliable supplier of olive oil," Balazadeh said.
+"Trkiye needs China for future growth, and China needs Trkiye as a sustainable, trustable, reliable supplier of olive oil," Balazadeh said.
 Like his fellow businessmen, Balazadeh deems the expo a precious opportunity to expand business.

 The expo, being held in China's economic hub Shanghai, attracts representatives from 145 countries, regions and international organizations.
 The six-day event, which opened on Nov.5, provides a platform for worldwide companies to display products, promote brands, and find more business partners.